GMOD/mimosa/README.md

 ## Why does Mimosa exist?
 Aren't there a lot of things that already do this?

 Mimosa exists to solve the problem of making a standalone sequence alignment web interface.
-All existing sequence alignment web interfaces are tightly coupled to legacy codebases and/or are difficult to deploy.
+All existing sequence alignment web interfaces are either tightly coupled to legacy codebases, difficult to deploy, or just plain *suck*.

 Mimosa plans on being an easy-to-install standalone sequence aligner, which can be integrated into an existing website via a REST interface.